tread06/js-pokedex/README.md

 The core concepts explored in this project:
 * Retrieve data from an API using ajax.
 * Code linting and complying with accessibility standards.
-* DOM manipulation ising JQuery.
+* DOM manipulation using JQuery.
 * Project minifying without using build tools.